Bedirhan233/Vr-FishCream/README.md

 # Vr-FishCream

 Hello!
-In our vr project we decided to make a chaotic comedy game.
-The game concept is simple.
-You are a ice cream seller and you hit the kids when the parents look away and in same time where is a pervert that tries to kidnap the kids.
+In our VR project, we've decided to create a chaotic comedy game.
+The concept is simple: you play as an ice cream seller who hits the kids when their parents look away, all while a pervert is trying to kidnap them.

-I dont have any screenrecordings from Vr but here is some footage from unity.
+I don’t have any screen recordings from VR, but here is some footage from Unity.

 ![ezgif-5-2078f447c6](https://github.com/user-attachments/assets/70aa4ed5-8c78-40ce-8221-2986457ac7c0)
 ![bild](https://github.com/user-attachments/assets/8240897d-3574-4725-b893-cf806e290599)